Pull to refresh

 Overview

-Cyprus—a divided island of one million people—took control of the EU Council on January 1, 2026.
-The presidency comes at a moment when Europe faces Russia's war in Ukraine entering year four, crumbling transatlantic unity, and a €2 trillion budget battle.
-Cyprus kicked off its term with a high-profile opening ceremony in Nicosia on January 7 featuring Ukrainian President Volodymyr Zelenskyy, signaling Ukraine's centrality to the six-month agenda.
-The presidency promises a 'new approach' to Ukraine's EU accession while juggling 330 legislative files.
+Cyprus, a divided island of a million people, took control of the EU Council on January 1, 2026.
+The presidency begins as Europe faces Russia's war in Ukraine entering year four, crumbling transatlantic unity, and a €2 trillion budget battle.
+It kicked off on January 7 with a ceremony in Nicosia featuring President Zelenskyy, and it promises a 'new approach' to Ukraine's EU accession while juggling 330 legislative files.

 Key Indicators